veyalla/edge-telegraf-monitor/README.md

 2. Add the telegraf module with the container image built using Dockerfile in this repo.

-    Container images from my public Dockerhub repo - `veyalla/telegraf-edge:amd64` and `veyalla/telegraf-edge:armhf` can be used for testing on Linux AMD64 and Linux ARM32 respectively.
+    Container images from my public repo - `veyalla/telegraf-edge:amd64` and `veyalla/telegraf-edge:armhf` can be used for testing on Linux AMD64 and Linux ARM32 respectively.

     Set the following *createOptions* and environment variable for the modules in the deployment: